kevinboone/quarkus-suntimes/README.md

 for annotation the relevant classes, or just include the whole thing in the build (see the Quarkus documentation).

+## Deployment on OpenShift

+The `pom.xml` includes the `quarkus-openshift` dependency, so deploying the Java version of `quarkus-suntimes` should be as simple as:

+    mvn clean package -Dquarkus.kubernetes.deploy=true -Dquarkus.package.type=jar

+You'll need to `oc login` first, and probably `oc project`, as the deployment will be to the default namespace.
+The deployment will create a deployment configuration, a service, and a route.

+The switch `quarkus.package.type=jar` is needed because the `application.properties` file specifies `uber-jar`.
+The uber-JAR method won't work, because it won't leave compiled JARs in the directories where the OpenShift plug-in looks for them.

+To deploy the natively-compiled version to OpenShift, you'll need to build the application in a container, using Podman or Docker.
+To do this:

+    mvn clean package -Pnative -Dquarkus.kubernetes.deploy=true \
+      -Dquarkus.native.container-build=true \
+      -Dquarkus.native.container-runtime=podman|docker

+The `container-runtime` setting should be `podman` or `docker`, according to which of these container frameworks are installed on the build host.
+See the further notes below.

 ## Notes

 1. _Native compilation_.
 This radically reduces start-up time, but we cannot